buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Entities/IfcActuator.md

 # IfcActuator

 An actuator is a mechanical device for moving or controlling a mechanism or system.
-An actuator takes energy, usually created by air, electricity, or liquid, and converts that into some kind of motion.
+An actuator takes energy, usually created by air, electricity, or liquid, and converts that into some kind of motion.<!-- end of definition -->

 > HISTORY New entity in IFC4

 ## Attributes